Aloeides pierus

 Aloeides pierus, the dull copper, is a butterfly of the family Lycaenidae.
 It is found in South Africa, where it is found in the Western, Northern and Eastern Cape, as well as the Free State.

+Description

+This butterfly species inhabits grassy areas with bare patches, such as grassy fynbos in the western and eastern cape, or highvield grasslands in other provinces.